rtorrent-community/rtorrent-docs/docs/include-cmd-system.rst

     execute.capture_nothrow

         Like ``execute.[no]throw``, but returns the command's standard output.
+        The ``nothrow`` variant returns any output that was written before an error, in case one occurs.
+The exit code is never returned.

         Note that any line-endings are included, so if you need a plain string value, wrap the command you want to call into an ``echo -n`` command: